 LANCE Near Real-Time Data

-Access near real-time products from the MODIS, OMI, AIRS, and MLS instruments in less than 2.5 hours from observation from the Land, Atmosphere Near real-time Capability for EOS (LANCE).
+Access near real-time products from the MODIS, OMI, AIRS, MLS and AMSR2 instruments in less than 3 hours from observation from the Land, Atmosphere Near real-time Capability for EOS (LANCE).
 The system supports application users who are interested in monitoring and analyzing a wide variety of natural and man-made phenomena.

 Interactively browse full-resolution, global, near real-time satellite imagery from 90+ data products from LANCE and other NASA data providers.
 In essence, Worldview shows the entire Earth as it looks "right now" - or at least as it has looked within the past few hours.
 This supports time-critical application areas such as wildfire management, air quality measurements, and weather forecasting.